CenterForSpatialResearch/mapping_for_the_urban_humanities/Syllabus.md

 This hands-on workshop course is intended to broaden and transform the disciplinary locations within which data analysis takes place.
 This course will introduce participants to open-source mapping software, QGIS, to methods of data collection and creation, and to approaches and concepts in critical spatial analysis.
 With support from the course’s four instructors, participating faculty will incorporate newly-acquired spatial analysis skills into course assignments and syllabi as well as research plans.
 One aim of the summer intensive is to equip faculty with tools to transform their humanities courses into places where students learn spatial data analytical skills and apply them to humanistic questions.

 The course condenses topics from a semester long introductory GIS course into a two-week hands-on intensive and one-week practicum.
-Skills based tutorials draw on diverse datasets relevant to investigations in the urban humanities, including: CEISEN’s Gridded Population of the World, UN Population Division national population estimates, the National Historic Geographic Information System’s historic census records, historical rail lines from the University of Nebraska’s Digital History Project, Reference USA records for music industry businesses, American Community Survey demographic data, New York State Board of Education records of schools, and scanned historical maps from Columbia University’s map collection.
+Skills based tutorials draw on diverse datasets relevant to investigations in the urban humanities, including: CEISEN’s Gridded Population of the World, UN Population Division national population estimates, the National Historic Geographic Information System’s historic census records, historical rail lines from the University of Nebraska’s Digital History Project, the Readex list of Newspaper Publishers, American Community Survey demographic data, New York State Board of Education records of schools, and scanned historical maps from Columbia University’s map collection.
 Course tutorials and lectures have been developed concurrently and will expose faculty to critical approaches in GIS, introductory spatial analysis methods, and modes of data creation.

 ### Structure and Rhythm:
-Over the course of the first two weeks (May 22-June 2), participants will learn critical methods in digital mapping and data collection through the use of open-source software (QGIS).
+Over the course of the first two weeks (May 21-June 1), participants will learn critical methods in digital mapping and data collection through the use of open-source software (QGIS).
 The course will meet for 4.5 hours each day in an intensive workshop and lab format.
-The third week (June 6 -10) will focus on how to incorporate newly acquired skills into research and course assignments and syllabi, using the syllabi or research brief submitted with the application to the course as a starting point.
-During the third week participation is optional and will be scheduled in individual (or small group) workshop sessions.
+The third week (June 5 - 8) will focus on how to incorporate newly acquired skills into research and course assignments and syllabi, using the syllabi or research brief submitted with the application to the course as a starting point.
+During the third week, participation is optional and will be scheduled in individual (or small group) workshop sessions.

 ### Course Goals: